almaan/stereoscope/README.md

 ```

-For a more sopisticated visualization you could also overlay the spots on the tissue, to better see how the spatial patterns
+For a more informative visualization you could also overlay the spots on the tissue, to better see how the spatial patterns
-matches with the morphology, like we did in our figures.
-This is not a part of the stereoscope package, but we do
+relates to the morphology, like we did in our figures.
+This type of visualization is not a part of the stereoscope package,
-provide scripts for this.
+but we do provide scripts for this.

 The material that you need for such visualization is:
 * HE-image - image taken of the tissue, can be scaled but not cropped